 What Does Compliance Reporting Look Like in Practice?

 Using observation checklists to monitor compliance in healthcare

 In the world of healthcare, hand hygiene is critical to reduce the spread of infection, and there are strict regulations to ensure clinicians follow proper hygiene protocols.
 Furthermore, regular hand hygiene audits monitor compliance to these protocols and provide helpful feedback to the healthcare providers under observation.

-One of our healthcare clients moved from a paper-based clipboard observation system to a mobile observation checklist app, xapimed, to perform observations.
+For example, Nebraska Medicine moved from a paper-based compliance observation system to a mobile observation checklist app, xapimed, to perform observations.
 Observers also use the app during observation training, carrying out observations of simulation videos rather than real practitioners.

 All of the data from the observation app—from both real observations and training simulations—is brought into a learning analytics platform for L&D reporting on alongside data from the observers-in-training and the healthcare providers learning hand hygiene protocols.

 Our client can then use this data to monitor:

 - Observer accuracy during simulated observations